cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 **Question 4: What was the first suspicious domain visited by we8105desk on 24AUG2016?**

 `botsv1` has many source type available.
-In this part, I will use the HTTP server to find the first domain visited by the host `we8105desk` using the following spl query.
+In this part, I will use the HTTP server to find the first domain visited by the host `we8105desk` using the following SPL query.

 ```
 index=botsv1 sourcetype=stream:http earliest="08/24/2016:00:00:00" latest="08/25/2016:00:00:00" src_ip=192.168.250.100